Predictive Marketplace Kalshi Hits $11B Valuation After Fresh $1B Raise – Co-Founders Now Paper Billionaires

 Add us onAdd us on Google

-Predictive marketplace Kalshi has reportedly raised $1 billion at an $11 billion valuation in its third funding round this year.
+Predictive marketplace Kalshi announced on Tuesday that it has raised $1 billion at an $11 billion valuation in its third funding round this year.

 Paradigm, an existing backer, led the funding round.
 It also included participation from Sequoia Capital, Andreessen Horowitz, Meritech Capital, IVP, ARK Invest, Anthos Capital, CapitalG, and Y Combinator.